DFE-Digital/tra-digital-design-history/app/posts/manage-teacher-misconduct-referrals/2022-12-21-first-designs-for-a-minimal-viable-service.md

   "
 }) }}

-To keep details secure the details of the referral will not be attached to the email.
+To keep details secure, they’ll not be attached to the email.

 Instead, caseworkers will click on a link to view the referral which will be accessible through a DfE Sign-in account.